Skip to main content

 hand, foot & mouth disease

-hand, foot and mouth disease is a common viral illness in children under 5. it causes small blisters on the hands, feet, and inside the mouth. it's usually mild and clears up on its own within 7–10 days.
+hand, foot and mouth disease is a common viral illness in children under 5. it causes small blisters on the hands, feet, and inside the mouth. it is extremely common in daycare and childcare settings. it is usually mild and clears up on its own within 7-10 days.

 contagious